-The Clinical Psychology Fringe takes place in venues across Liverpool from Wednesday 19th to Friday 20th January 2017, running alongside the annual conference for the Division of Clinical Psychology of the British Psychological Society.
+The Clinical Psychology Fringe, now in its second year, will take place on the evenings of Wednesday 17th and Thursday 18th January 2018, running alongside the annual conference for the Division of Clinical Psychology of the British Psychological Society.
 It aims to take big ideas to different public spaces in the city, exploring what mental health and wellbeing mean in the 21st century by way of the arts.
-It will feature a range of performances and events over three evenings, followed by a conference – Beyond The Therapy Room – on the Saturday.
+It will feature a range of performances and events over two evenings, followed by a conference – Beyond The Therapy Room – on the Friday.

 Who’s behind it?

 It is being developed by psychologists, mental health professionals, service users and artists who believe that Clinical Psychology can come together with the community, to inspire and explore something new.
 Many of the artists and performers have experience of mental-health services themselves.

 The more we can talk about mental health – and the more ways we find to talk about it, sing about it, rap, act, paint, photograph and so much else then the more chance we have of improving wellbeing more generally.
 Mental health isn’t something that belongs behind the clinic-room door or in the professor’s office.
 It belongs to all of us.

 The British Psychological Society’s Division of Clinical Psychology is having its conference in Cardiff in January.
 The Fringe is running alongside it, aiming to open up psychology to the public as we began to do in Liverpool last year.